Local Edge Dynamics and Opinion Polarization

 \section{Introduction}

-Over the last twenty years, the rise of massive social media platforms has significantly increased the speed and bandwidth of information sharing and human interaction around the globe.
-While increased availability of information and richer online interactions are positive effects of this social shift, there is increasing concern about the ability of social media platforms to polarize and divide us \cite{HartNisbet:2012, LeeChoiKim:2014, DellaPosta:2020, BaldassarriGelman:2008, GuerraMeiraKleinberg:2013}.
-This polarization seems to be driven by both established factors of human social dynamics, along with new dynamics, driven by the revenue maximizing behavior of the social media platforms themselves.
+Over the last twenty years, the rise of massive social media platforms has significantly increased information sharing and human interaction around the globe.
+While information availability and richer online interactions are positive effects of this social shift, there is increasing concern about the ability of these platforms to polarize and divide us \cite{HartNisbet:2012, LeeChoiKim:2014, DellaPosta:2020, BaldassarriGelman:2008, GuerraMeiraKleinberg:2013}.
+This polarization seems to be driven by both established factors of human social dynamics, along with new dynamics, driven by the behavior of the social media platforms themselves.

-An example of a human behavior driving polarization is \textit{confirmation bias}, the tendency to avoid information that challenges our own views, while actively seeking information that confirms them \cite{Nickerson:1998}.
-The role of confirmation bias is amplified on social media platforms due to an increased availability of opinion confirming content.
-Indeed, confirmation bias is thought to be a key driver of the online spread of conspiracy theories and fake news in recent years \cite{Tandoc:2019, PatashnikSchiller:2021}.
-This includes, for example, driving vaccine hesitancy in the context of the COVID-19 pandemic \cite{MeppelinkSmitFransenDiviani:2019}.
+An example of a human behavior driving polarization is \textit{confirmation bias}, the tendency to avoid information that challenges our own views and to seek information that confirms them \cite{Nickerson:1998}.
+Confirmation bias is amplified on social media platforms due to the increased availability of opinion-confirming content.
+Indeed, it is thought to be a key driver of the online spread of conspiracy theories and fake news in recent years \cite{MeppelinkSmitFransenDiviani:2019,Tandoc:2019, PatashnikSchiller:2021}.

-An example of the behavior of social media platforms themselves driving polarization is the use of \emph{recommender systems}, which use algorithms to filter and deliver content that maximizes user engagement and revenue.
+An example of the behavior of social media platforms driving polarization is the use of \emph{recommender systems} to filter and deliver content that maximizes user engagement.
 Such recommendations can create \emph{filter bubbles}, which further strengthen the power of confirmation bias and drive polarization \cite{Pariser:2012, LeeChoiKim:2014, GuerraMeiraKleinberg:2013}.